ComputationalIntelligenceGroup/electro-morpho/README.rst

-# ElectroMorpho
+# PyMOReg: Multi-Output Regression in Python

-Analysis and prediction of morphological and electrophysiological features of neurons using model trained using experimental data.
+This library contains algorithms used to perform regression on multiple (correlated) outputs simultaneously.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 As of now this is only a prototype and only the dev version is available.

 ### Prerequisites